lovelycam/writing/findNeedlesAPIReference.md

 public static void findNeedles(String haystack, String[] needles)
 ```

-Searches a `haystack` string for values specified in the `needles` string array
+Searches a `haystack` string for values specified in the `needles` string array.

 #### Parameters

 Parameter | Explanation
 ------------ | -------------
-`haystack` | The string to be searched
+`haystack` | The string to be searched.
-`needles` | The string array values to search for (maximum of 5)
+`needles` | The string array values to search for (maximum of 5).

 #### Output
-The `needles` strings and the number of times each string was found
+The `needles` strings and the number of times each string was found.

 #### Usage
 ```java